Diabetes And Sleep: All You Need To Know

-If this energy is not utilized by the body, then the blood sugar levels rises abnormally.
-And given high glucose level, you may not receive decent amount of sleep.
+If this energy is not utilized by the body, then the blood sugar levels rise abnormally.
+And given a high glucose level, you may not receive a decent amount of sleep.

-Sleep deprivation can raise the risk to obesity and development of Type 2 diabetes.
+Sleep deprivation can raise the risk of obesity and the development of Type 2 diabetes.

 How to Improve Sleep Quality?

 Below enlisted are tips to ensure a good night’s sleep: